Meta Dynamic Pricing: Transfer Learning Across Experiments: Meta-DP Algorithm

 \subsection{Overview}

 The \mpdp~begins by using initial product epochs as an exploration phase to initialize our estimate of the prior mean $\theta_*$.
-These exploration epochs use the prior-independent UCB algorithm to ensure no more than $\widetilde{O}(\sqrt{T})$ meta regret for each epoch.
-After this initial exploration period, our algorithm leverages the estimated prior within each subsequent epoch, and continues to sequentially update the estimated prior after each epoch.
-The key challenge is that the estimated prior has finite-sample estimation error, and can thus result in poor performance within a given epoch.
-At the same time, we can no longer employ a prior-independent approach, since this will cause our meta regret to grow linearly in $N$.
-Our algorithm addresses this challenge by carefully widening the covariance of the prior (beyond the known covariance $\Sigma_*$) within each epoch by a term that scales as the expected error of the estimated $\theta_*$.
-This correction approaches zero as $N$ grows large, ensuring that our meta regret grows sublinearly in $N$.
+These exploration epochs use the prior-independent Thompson sampling algorithm to ensure no more than $\tilde{O}(d^2 \sqrt{T})$ meta regret for each epoch.
+After this initial exploration period, our algorithm sequentially updates the estimated prior and leverages this estimate in each subsequent epoch.
+The key technical challenge is that the estimated prior has finite-sample estimation error, resulting in a Thompson sampling instance with a mis-specified prior.
+We introduce a prior alignment proof technique to show that, \textit{despite} prior mis-specification, our \mpdp~still achieves meta regret that grows sublinearly in $N$.